wrznr/e-Lexicography-2019/README.md

 # e-Lexicography-2019
-Course materials for the compact course in digital lexicography held at the University of Potsdam
+Course materials for the compact course in digital lexicography held at the University of Potsdam in February 2019